SukkoPera/Proto264/README.md

 ## Summary
 **This board does NOTHING out-of-the box**, it's meant to be the first brick upon which you can prototype your own Expansion port-based designs.

-It's basically a matrix of 2.54mm-spaced soldering points with easy access to all the signals available and plenty of power points.
+It's basically a matrix of 2.54mm-spaced soldering points with easy access to all the signals available on the port and plenty of power points.
 With a few wires you can easily build anything you have in mind.

 You can also solder a 2.54mm pin header so that you can easily connect Dupont headers, scope/logic analyzer probes, etc.